(MPS, New York University)

 Technology, Culture and Society

 Dana holds a Bachelor of Architecture from the School of Architecture, Design, and Planning at the University of Kansas.
-She has a Masters from The Interactive Telecommunications Program (ITP) at NYU’s Tisch School of the Arts, with a focus on integrating media into architectural spaces.
+She has an MPS from the Interactive Telecommunications Program (ITP) at NYU’s Tisch School of the Arts.